yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/04-stacks/01-basic/README.md

 ## Configuration Syntax

-These Units that have been generated through the mock stack render command don't use any syntax that's different than the average Terragrunt Unit.
+The Units generated here through the mock stack generate command don't use any syntax that's different than Terragrunt Units authored today.
 All techniques, functions and patterns used to author `terragrunt.hcl` files will directly transfer over to authoring Units as part of stacks.

 Note that the `unit` configuration blocks within the Stack definition specify a local `source`, and a `path`.
-The `source` will tell Terragrunt where to fetch content for use when rendering a stack, and the `path` will be used to determine where the Unit should be rendered in to the `.terragrunt-stack` directory.
+The `source` will tell Terragrunt where to fetch content for use when generating a stack, and the `path` will be used to determine where the Unit should be generated in to the `.terragrunt-stack` directory.

 In this walkthrough, the reusable Unit definitions have been placed in a [units](../units) folder.
-For users of monorepos, this might be how they define Unit sources.
+For users of monorepos, a pattern like this might be how they define Unit sources.
 For users leveraging remote Unit definitions, this is more likely to be something like the following:

 ```
 github/yhakbar/terragrunt-3313-stacks-walkthrough//walkthrough/04-stacks/units/mother?ref=main
 ```

-Where the string is a valid `go-getter` string that references the Unit in a different git repository at a particular git reference.
+Where the string is a valid [go-getter](https://github.com/hashicorp/go-getter) string that references the Unit in a different git repository at a particular git reference.
 This is how Stacks will provide a mechanism for versioned Unit definitions.

-Users can maintain the same well tested version of an OpenTofu module that serves many generic use-cases, then use different versions of Unit by adjusting the ref.
+Users can maintain the same well tested version of an OpenTofu module that serves many generic use-cases, then use different versions of a Unit by adjusting the ref.

 e.g.